silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

 Note: You may also need to specify the SSH Key File, which should be located at "~/.vagrant.d/insecure_private_key"

-### Making devstack run faster
+### Making the local servers run faster

-You may want to conditionally disable certain features of devstack on your computer in order to improve performance.
+While running LMS and Studio locally, you may want to conditionally disable certain features in order to improve performance.
 To do so, create the files lms/common/private.py and cms/common/private.py and paste in this code:

 ```
 DISABLE_DJANGO_TOOLBAR = True